JakeHamacher/Fun-Time-Tools/README.md

 - **IP Geolocation Tool**: Allows batch processing of IP addresses to retrieve their geolocation information.
 - **Port Manager**: A GUI tool to monitor and manage open network ports on Windows systems.
 - **Not So Secure Shell**: Attempts to gain access to an SSH server using a list of usernames and passwords.
+- **File Fuzzer**: Encryption and decryption tool with a graphical user interface.

 ## Features